- Even small differences in expense ratios can have an impact on investor returns.

 - Consider any transaction costs and commissions.

-- The bid-ask spread varies for ETFs.
+- The bid-ask spread varies for exchange-traded funds (ETFs).

 Here are 5 key costs to consider when checking out passive funds.

-The cost of doing business: expense ratios
+Cost of doing business: Expense ratios

 Tip: When comparing products where performance is likely to be similar, expenses matter a great deal.

-Buy a ticket to ride: transaction fees
+Ticket to ride: Transaction fees

 Trading commissions for ETFs are typically small.
 But for investors who make a lot of ETF purchases and sales, they can become substantial.

-Mind the gap: spreads
+Mind the gap: Spreads